moh123mos/duocodo-docs/docs/guide/one-for-all.md

   - Because the UI and content are in Arabic, language barriers are eliminated, further smoothing the learning curve for beginners.

 - **Familiarity with Technology:**
-  - Our team has strong expertise in the chosen tech stack: we have built Vue/Nuxt.js and Node.js applications before and are proficient with PostgreSQL databases.
+  - Our team has strong expertise in the chosen tech stack: we have built Vue/Nuxt.js and .NET applications before and are proficient with SQL Server databases.
 This means we can efficiently develop the front-end UI and the back-end server.
   - We have experience with embedding real-time code editors (the platform will use Microsoft’s Monaco Editor, the same engine as VS Code) and handling Python and JavaScript code execution on the server.
   - We are comfortable working with AI APIs; in past projects we have integrated services (e.g. OpenAI APIs) and we can similarly use OpenRouter to connect to the Gemini API for intelligent hints.
 Overall, **our familiarity is high** and we have confidence that we have the coding, design, and integration skills needed to implement all planned features.